ybriffa/docs/pages/cloud/vps/rescue/guide.en-sg.md

 ---
 title: Activating Rescue Mode on VPS
 slug: rescue
-excerpt: This guide will show you how to reboot your VPS in rescue mode.
+excerpt: This guide will show you how to reboot your VPS in rescue mode
 section: Diagnostic and rescue mode
 ---